-Français Immersion 10 Prerequisite: Enrolment in the French Immersion Program Français Immersion 10 is a semestered course which provides students with the opportunity to use the French language as an instrument of personal and social communication.
+Français Immersion 10

+Prerequisite: Français Immersion 90 or Administrative Permission Français Immersion 10 is a semestered course which provides students with the opportunity to use the French language as an instrument of personal and social communication.
 The course continues to pursue the Français 90 objectives of listening, reading, writing, and speaking skills through a study of literature, grammar, media, and culture.
 The language of instruction is French.
 Students are expected to use French as the language of communication with teachers and peers.